je2781/ShortLink/README.md

 ## How to run the app

-I also used a rendering template to design a frontend for the service.
+I also used a rendering template to design a frontend for the service, so not all endpoints return json.
-To use just run (npm start) from the main directory. to test run (npm t).
+Run (npm start) from the main directory to compile for dev.
+To test run (npm t).